DasBasti/pm-build/README.md

-# TheBrutzler v1 Build System
+# Platinenmacher Linux Build System

-This repository contains the Yocto/BitBake build system for **TheBrutzler v1**, an embedded board built with the Rockchip RK3566 SoC.
+This repository contains the Yocto/BitBake build system for [**TheBrutzler v2**](https://github.com/theBrutzler/BrutzelBoy_V2), an embedded board built with the Rockchip RK3566 SoC.
 The build system generates custom Linux images for the hardware platform.

 ## Overview